If you’ve just received a bank deposit with the description “Canada Fed,” then you might be interested in knowing what it means.

-In this guide, I covered everything you need to know about the Canada Fed deposit, the eligibility requirements, how to apply, and all other relevant information.
+Therefore, in this article, I will cover everything you need to know about the Canada Fed deposit, the eligibility requirements, how to apply, and all other relevant information.

 What is Canada Fed Deposit?

-Canada Fed deposit is a direct payment from the federal government of Canada to eligible persons as a tax refund, rebate or credit.
-It consists of three tax credits which are:
+Canada Fed deposit is a direct payment from the federal government of Canada to eligible persons as a tax refund, rebate, or credit.

 - Canada Child Benefit (CCB).